philwestwell/tesco-vending-machine/readme.md

 * insertCoin

-...takes a parameter of single coin (see above for valid coins) and updates the balance
+takes a parameter of single coin (see above for valid coins) and updates the balance

 * returnCoins

-...returns coins representing the current balance (does not need to be the same coins)
+returns coins representing the current balance (does not need to be the same coins)

 * purchaseItem

-...takes a parameter of a single item (see above for valid items) and returns coins representing the unused balance
+takes a parameter of a single item (see above for valid items) and returns coins representing the unused balance

 * turnOn

-...loads the current persisted state for the number of coins and products of each type
+loads the current persisted state for the number of coins and products of each type

-...accepts new transactions
+accepts new transactions

 * turnOff

-...no longer accepts requests
+no longer accepts requests

 # Assumptions